Try Something Green And Nutrtrious Called Rapini

 - Add salt and pepper to your preference.

-Discussion: If you’ve tried rapini before leave me a comment below how you like to enjoy eating it.
+Discussion: If you’ve tried rapini before, leave me a comment below about how you like to enjoy eating it.
 I always like new food ideas.